cbrauckmuller/helium/README.md

 # The Grid

-Helium uses a grid based on fluid-width columns, based largely off the one found in ZURB Foundation.
+Helium uses a nestable grid based on fluid-width columns, based largely off the one found in ZURB Foundation.
 Each column's width is expressed as a percentage rather than a fixed number of pixels, so as the width of the viewport grows or shrinks, the grid does too.

 ## Selectively Responsive